-Revenues - There was about a \$258,000 net change (increase) in the total General Fund revenue budget from the beginning to the end of the year.
+Revenues - There was about a \$1,349,200 net change (increase) in the total General Fund revenue budget from the beginning to the end of the year.
 The significant changes in funding sources were as follows:

-• The local source revenue budget increased \$50,000 due to additional property tax collections due to increased property valuations and \$162,000 that was received from previous year Act 18 collections.

-- The state source revenue budget increased by about \$58,000.
-The increase was due to 45 more pupils than originally budgeted resulting in a gain of \$362,000, the receipt of \$32,000 more in MPSERS funding, the District received \$32,000 from the Rural District allocation, and \$59,000 for prior year special education funding adjustment.
-These increases were off-set by a budgeted proration of \$405,000 in state aid reductions as the state had not issued its final budget by year end and \$22,000 less in at-risk funding. - The federal source revenue budget increased by \$87,000 due to an increase in Title I funding of \$45,000 and the receipt of new CARES Act funding of \$32,000. - The incoming transfers and other transactions revenue budget decreased for the reduction in expected indirect cost chargeback to Food Service.
+- The local source revenue budget increased \$25,653 due to a reduction in property tax collections due to changes in property valuations offset by an increase in Act 18 collections. - The state source revenue budget increased by about \$733,500.
+The increase was due to 16 more pupils than originally budgeted and an increase in the foundation allowance of \$500 more than originally budgeted resulting in a gain of \$540,000, the receipt of \$119,000 more in MPSERS funding, and new funding of approximately \$65 per pupil resulting in \$55,000 more state revenue. - The federal source revenue budget increased by \$572,500 due multiple COVID-19 related grants totaling \$570,000.